Nowadays, home cooks are becoming increasingly educated about the origins of their meat.

-- If you’re buying a tender cut with a lot of marbling, like rib-eye, the marbling should be constant all the way through the flesh.
+- If you’re buying a tender cut with a lot of marbling, like rib-eye, the marbling should be constant through the flesh.

 - What are the criteria for grading it?
 The USDA grades beef so you can see how soft it is and how much marbling it has.
 The highest grade is prime.
 Choice and Select are the next two options.
 Select, a lean cut of beef, has less marbling and is more tender than Prime.

 - What else can you find on the label?
-You’ve probably seen meat that’s been branded as lean or extra lean.
+You’ve probably seen meat branded as lean or extra lean.
 To be considered lean, 100 grams of beef must contain less than 10 grams of total fat, 4.5 grams of saturated fat, and 95 milligrams of cholesterol.
-Extra lean beef has less than 5 grams of total fat, 2 grams of saturated fat, and 95 milligrams of cholesterol.
+Extra-lean beef has less than 5 grams of total fat, 2 grams of saturated fat, and 95 milligrams of cholesterol.

-If you’re going to spend some money on a more expensive cut, it’s usually a good idea to take a look at what else is available.
+If you spend some money on a more expensive cut, it’s usually a good idea to look at what else is available.

-You can’t seem to find what you’re looking for in your local store?
-You can always look for online butcher businesses that will deliver high-quality meat to your door.
+You can’t find what you’re looking for in your local store?
+You can always look for online butcher businesses that deliver high-quality meat to your door.

 Why do prices vary so much between cuts of meat?